kestra-io/docs/docs/developer-guide/variables/operator/concat.md

 # `concat`
-The `concat` operator can be used to concat 2 strings
+The `concat` operator can be used to concatenate 2 strings
 ```twig
 {{ "apple" ~ "pear" ~ "banana" }}
 {# results in: 'applepearbanana' #}